bruvellu/cephalic-furrow/3-text/furrow.md

 Epithelial folding is a fundamental process of animal embryogenesis [@Wang2021-iy].
 Tissues fold through intrinsic cellular mechanisms or extrinsic tissue-scale forces [@Denk-Lobnig2020-pr].
 In pre-patterned invaginations, the position and timing of folding is tightly regulated by genes which instruct active cell shape changes driving morphogenesis [@Collinet2021-qa].
-In fly embryos, the epithelial invaginations that form during gastrulation are pre-patterned and usually fulfill a clear role in development: giving rise to precursors tissues.
+In fly embryos, the epithelial invaginations that form during gastrulation are pre-patterned and usually fulfill a clear role in development: giving rise to precursor tissues.
 The ventral furrow and the midgut invaginations, for instance, give rise to the mesoderm and to the endoderm of the flies, respectively.
 One exception to this pattern is a prominent head invagination present in flies, known as the cephalic furrow.